 Testosterone boosters don’t contain synthetic testosterone (like steroids do).
 But they are thought to encourage the body to make more testosterone.

-The pills are a gelatin capsule and appear to be the standard size of other testosterone boosters.
+The pills are gelatin capsules and appear to be the standard size of other testosterone boosters.

-The unique formula is for men with issues related to hypogonadism or “Low-T.” It is also targeted for active men who want to see an increase in muscle.
+The unique formula is for men with issues related to hypogonadism or “Low-T.” It is also targeted at active men who want to see an increase in muscle.

 Suitable candidates for Nugenix® include any man who: